vaginessa/dns-wiki/Android-kernel-traffic.md

          udp dpt:53
 ```

-There're quite a few types of packets that are reported by the "data usage" app as part of the network traffic of "Android OS".
+They're quite a few types of packets that are reported by the "data usage" app as part of the network traffic of "Android OS".
 Among others DNS requests belong to these kind of traffic.

 But it's wrong: